“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 (Work Pac Group)

-Do you like to dress according to the occasion?
-Here are some interesting fun facts interviews about dressing up for an interview that you’ll love.
-Dressing in business attire when attending an interview is likely to get you the job if your competitor doesn’t put in as much effort as you, according to close to two-thirds of recruiters.
+Do you like to dress for the occasion?
+Here are some fun interview facts about dressing up for an interview that you’ll love.
+Dressing in business attire when attending an interview is likely to get you the job if your competitor doesn’t put in as much effort as you, according to around two-thirds of recruiters.

-Try to tone down color-wise on your interview day.
+Try to tone it down color-wise on your interview day.
 Some interesting facts about a job interview show that seven out of ten of recruiters are against bright colors.
-Only about three in ten don’t seem to mind, whereas the majority say your color code could be a spoiler.
+Only about three in ten don’t seem to mind, whereas the majority say your garish colors could sour their impression of you.

 Do you want to ace your interview?
 Avoid fidgeting too much.
 An employer could find the habit off-putting, especially since you’re supposed to appear confident during an interview.